pharmavillage/documentation/content/develop/reference/modules/modules-api-ref.md

 These functions are used for sending replies to the client.

-Most functions always return `REDISMODULE_OK` so you can use it with 'return' in order to return from the command implementation with:
+Most functions always return `PHARMAVILLAGEMODULE_OK` so you can use it with 'return' in order to return from the command implementation with:

     if (... some condition ...)